 My Insurance Case attorneys will handle every aspect of your claim.
 We identify your covered losses and calculate the full value of your claim.
 We document your claim and present a demand to the insurance company, and then negotiate to get you the best possible outcome in your case.
 We handle all communication with the insurance company, their attorneys, and other involved parties.
 Throughout the process, we provide updates so you never have to wonder what’s going on with your claim.

 We can also assist you in identifying and vetting qualified repair contractors, obtaining competitive bids, and evaluating estimates.
 We can negotiate contract values and terms with your contractors to provide you with the best possible protection.

 Contact a Connecticut Property Damage Attorney Today for Help

 You have many options available when choosing an attorney to assist you with an insurance claim.
-However, before you google “property damage attorney near me” and choose the first law firm that pops up, contact one of our experiences attorneys at the MIC Firm for a no-cost consultation and case evaluation.
+However, before you google “property damage attorney near me” and choose the first law firm that pops up, contact one of our experiences attorneys at My Insurance Case for a no-cost consultation and case evaluation.

 We have a broad base of knowledge and extensive experience helping property owners resolve insurance damage claims in Connecticut and throughout the gulf states that are often ravaged by hurricanes each and every year.
 Our past case results demonstrate how committed we are to getting our clients the compensation they deserve for their losses.
 Let us evaluate your damage and explain your options for pursuing an insurance claim or other legal action.